jonathanwidmer/programmingroupproject/README.md

 ![](logo/levelone.JPG)

 Blue circle represents user.
 User guides blue circle against the red enemies(dinosaurs) to make it past the level.
 If the user beats the level, they learn about the dinosaurs they defeated.
+At the title screen, the user can select to play the game, look at the timeline, or use resources to learn more about the dinosaurs.